stepanblyschak/SONiC/doc/wjh/What-Just-Happend-in-SONiC.md

 # 1. Overview

-What Just Happened feature provides the user a way to debug a network problem by providing the as much information information about dropped packets due to L1, L2, L3, ACL or buffer related drop reasons.
+What Just Happened feature gives user a way to debug a network problem by providing as much information as possible about dropped packets due to L1, L2, L3, ACL or buffer related drop reasons.

 # 2 Requirements Overview